Age 0 to 7 Personality

 The years of 7 to 14 are an important time for our intellectual development.
 During this stage children ask many questions as they unfold their understanding and intellectual nature.

 They learn about the world so they can adapt, earn a living, and be involved in society.
 It is important for young people to understand their feelings because this is how they can tap into their inner being and begin to clarify their purpose and direction in life.

 If outer education is over emphasized as in too much studying without play and other activities, it can cause them to be intellectually out of balance.
 This means a child will tend to look more to the outer world instead of to their good, kind, loving self and true genius.
 He or she may also escape from their inner feelings with excessive video games, overdoing the party life or other self-defeating habits.

 If you as a child experienced a relaxed, loving and positive environment during these child development stages, you may have a greater sense of your true inner being.

 You will have a clearer understanding of who you really are and what you are here to do.
 From this inner pivot, you harness meaningful insights about your outer world.

 Balance is important in this cycle as through all of life.
 Balance is about learning how to “play the game” of the outside world while staying true to one’s inner being.
-All the help needed is available to you as you will see when you read more pages of this website and see the programs available.
+All the help needed is available to you as you tap into your inner senses and inner guidance.
+Learn more as you read more pages of this website and see the programs available.